gingerbeardman/gingerbeardman.github.io/_posts/2021-04-25-mixing-external-tools-across-deneba-software.md

 ### Footnote

-A note about later versions of Canvas: version 3.5 provides roughly the same tools, and the unique tools it has are not compatible with artWORKS.
-Canvas 5.0 features similar tools but they're no longer compatible with the earlier apps.
+A note about later versions of Canvas: version 3.5 provides roughly the same tools as version 3.0.
+The handful of unique tools in version 3.5 are not compatible with artWORKS.
+Version 5.0 features similar tools but they're no longer compatible with the earlier apps.